jenkinsci/job-dsl-plugin/docs/Extending-the-DSL-from-your-Job-Scripts.md

     }
 }
 ```

-Have a look at source job-dsl-core/src/main/groovy/javaposse/jobdsl/dsl/helpers/* to see which Context classes you can monkey-patch to introduce new DSL commands.
+Have a look at [job-dsl-core/src/main/groovy/javaposse/jobdsl/dsl/helpers/](https://github.com/jenkinsci/job-dsl-plugin/tree/master/job-dsl-core/src/main/groovy/javaposse/jobdsl/dsl/helpers)
+to see which `Context` classes you can monkey-patch to introduce new DSL commands.